Lydiacwall/HappyHabits/README.md

 ### `Happy Habits` is divided into 2 sections:
 - 📱 [Mobile-App](../Mobile-App/): Find the frontend and the [UI-UX](#ui-ux) of our app.
 It has been implemented to be user friendly for the patients and the doctors.
 - 🖥️ [API-Server](../API-Server/): This is the core of our app.
 Here is the implementation of the backend.
-Every here is connected to server all users.
+Every here is connected to serve all users.
 It manages the CRUD operations to the database and functions as a hub for the chat communication.

 ## 🔑Who can use `Happy Habits` ?
 - 🤒 Patients: First and foremost anybody can use the application.
 But it is especially designed for users who want to: